Channel (programming): Applications

-In addition to their fundamental use for interprocess communication, channels can be used as a primitive to implement various other concurrent programming constructs which can be realized as streams.
+In addition to their fundamental use for inter-thread communication, channels can be used as a primitive to implement various other concurrent programming constructs which can be realized as streams.
 For example, channels can be used to construct futures and promises, where a future is a one-element channel, and a promise is a process that sends to the channel, fulfilling the future.
 Similarly, iterators can be constructed directly from channels.